isomerpages/moe-zhenghuasec/pages/2025 Secondary 1 Registration Exercise.md

 </p>
 <p>We do not recommend our students to go for tuition except for exceptional
-cases, e.g. international student struggling with English.&nbsp; The students should instead approach their teachers for help.&nbsp; We also put in place several remedial measures for all our students to succeed.
+cases, e.g. international student struggling with English.&nbsp; The students should instead approach their teachers for help.
 <br>
 <br>
 </p>